Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 ## (Optional) Install Plymouth

+Plymouth enables a graphical boot process as opposed to systemd printing lots of text.
+Also, by loading the module **i915** for Intel video cards into your initramfs (the first step in the boot process) you enable kernel video mode (KMS) setting which avoids flickering in your display during the boot process.

-Plymouth seems to be already installed but it is not enabled.
+Plymouth seems to be already installed but it is not enabled in Ubuntu Focal Fossa.
 It doesn't hurt to make sure it is installed:

 ```
 root@htpc:~# apt install plymouth plymouth-theme-ubuntu-logo plymouth-themes